jac-uk/documentation/docs/users.md

 ## Future research

-In addition to the above we plan to extend our service to benefit the following users
+We will soon extend our service to benefit the following users

 ### Panelists